tangsiwei0831/portofolio/_Places/2022-07-11-Restaurants-01.md

 [Hanyang Jokbal](https://www.instagram.com/p/CalWAVCrY69/?igshid=ZDFmNTE4Nzc%3D): 4.7/5.
 Nice pork hock, it has various taste, but I think original is the best.

-[Happy Valley Village 山里屯](https://www.instagram.com/happyvalleyvillage/?igshid=NDk2dHVtZGk2d2dq): 4.6/5.
+[Happy Valley Village 山里屯](https://www.instagram.com/happyvalleyvillage/?igshid=NDk2dHVtZGk2d2dq): 4.5/5.
 Nice to have a try if there are many people.

+[后海味北京铜锅涮肉 Beijing Hot Pot Restaurant](https://info.yorkbbs.ca/detail/pot/80dd7c7a-242f-49b7-b369-13d184329b2d):
+4.7/5.
+If you want to have a try with special beijing style hot pot, this worth to have a try, the pot has no taste, only pure water.
+This will let you to taste the original quality of the meat, and the source is good.

 [华星 Chi Star House](https://chistarhouse.urbaneater.ca/): 4.9/5.
 Worth to take a look at all their meals, their fried yogurt is the best.
 Also the duck and chicken is delicious.
 Worth to go to have a try.
 They have cash discount.

-[后海味北京铜锅涮肉 Beijing Hot Pot Restaurant](https://info.yorkbbs.ca/detail/pot/80dd7c7a-242f-49b7-b369-13d184329b2d):
-4.7/5.
-If you want to have a try with special beijing style hot pot, this worth to have a try, the pot has no taste, only pure water.
-This will let you to taste the original quality of the meat, and the source is good.
+[Huh Ga Ne](http://www.huhgane.com/): 4.5/5.
+Nice Korea food, fried intestine is awesome.

 [Ian Cakery](https://www.iancakery.ca/): 4.5/5.
 Honestly I just take a little dessert, but it is good for their cream puff.